SarahW0701/Excel/README.md

   - Dividend history with yearly breakdown and line chart

 #### How to Use
-1. Add new assets in the *Portfolio* sheet (name, WKN, ISIN)
+1. Add new assets in the `Portfolio` sheet (name, WKN, ISIN)
-2. Record transactions and dividends in the *Eingabe* sheet
+2. Record transactions and dividends in the `Eingabe` sheet
 3. Refresh data to update real-time prices
-4. Review performance and analytics in the *Dashboard*
+4. Review performance and analytics in the `Dashboard`

 #### Notes / Limitations
-- Real-time prices depend on data from an external website (börse.de)
+- Real-time prices depend on data from an external website (boerse.de)
 - Data must be refreshed manually
-- Only the *Eingabe* and initial *Portfolio* setup should be modified
+- Only the `Eingabe` and initial `Portfolio` setup should be modified
 - Asset identification is based on WKN